XaavianAli/TicTacToe/README.md

 # Tic Tac Toe

-This project was created for the Prevu3d technical test.
+This project was created for the Prevu3d technical test by Xaavian Ali.
 It is available to play at http://ec2-18-218-71-138.us-east-2.compute.amazonaws.com:3000

 ## Information